 The rate of suspensions as reported by the California Department of Education for the Solano County HSA was 12.40 per 100 students, three times above the state rate of 4.04 per 100 students.
-This health indicator is important because it relates to future educational attainment and crime in the community.
+This is an important health indicator because it is related to educational attainment and crime in the community as an adult.